vtexdocs/dev-portal-content/docs/vtex-io/Storefront-Guides/google-tag-manager/vtex-io-documentation-setting-up-google-tag-manager-beta.md

 ## Before you start

-Create a Google Analytics 4 (GA4) property using the GA4 Setup Assistant.This property collects data in parallel with your existing Universal Analytics property.
+Create a Google Analytics 4 (GA4) property using the GA4 Setup Assistant.
+This property collects data in parallel with your existing Universal Analytics property.
 To create the GA4 property, follow [Google’s official guide](https://support.google.com/analytics/answer/9744165#zippy=%2Cin-this-article).

 > ⚠️ Take note of the Measurement ID, also known as [*G- ID*](https://support.google.com/analytics/answer/9539598#find-G-ID), since It will be used later to set up the Google Analytics 4 tag on Google Tag Manager.